 13. Attitude Is Everything

 It sounds very cliché, we know, but its true.
 If you adopt a positive and flexible attitude, your experience is going to be much more enjoyable – not to mention that you’ll be more influential in your work place.
 It is easy to get negative and critical at times and that’s okay, but letting yourself adopt that attitude can poison your mind and those you are working with.

 Response: Remain flexible (we’ll never get tired of reminding you).
 Don’t let yourself fall into the pessimistic spiral like so many expats.
 Take the opinions of others with a grain of salt and be sure to steer clear of those who’ve started to slide down the slippery slope of complaining and complacency.
-Exercising, getting outdoors, traveling around Korea on the weekends, and other things you can do stimulate and rejuvenate your mind and body will really help your overall perspective!
+Exercising, getting outdoors, traveling around your host country on the weekends, and other things you can do stimulate and rejuvenate your mind and body will really impact your overall perspective!